astronomer/airflow-guides/guides/kubepod-operator.md

 If some of your tasks require specific resources like a GPU you may want to run them in a different cluster than your Airflow Instance.
 In setups where both clusters are used by the same AWS or GCP account this can be managed with roles and permissions.
 There is also the possibility to use a CI account and enable [cross-account access to AWS EKS cluster resources](https://aws.amazon.com/blogs/containers/enabling-cross-account-access-to-amazon-eks-cluster-resources/).

+However you may want to use a specific AWS or GCP account that you keep separate from your Airflow environment.
+Or you are currently running Airflow on a local setup not using Kubernetes but still want to run some tasks in a Kubernetes Pod on a remote cluster, these are possible use cases for this example.

 The example below shows the steps to take to set up an EKS cluster on AWS and run a Pod on it from an Airflow instance if cross-account access is not feasible.
 After setup of the EKS cluster the `KubeConfig` as well as the `AWS Profile` have to be provided to Airflow to make the connection to the remote cluster.

 > **Note**: If you are using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) consider using [GKEStartPodOperator](https://registry.astronomer.io/providers/google/modules/gkestartPodoperator).

 > **Note**: In the example we are using the KubernetesPodOperator to connect to an EKS Cluster to demonstrate the general use case.
-The [EksPodOperator](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/_api/airflow/providers/amazon/aws/operators/eks/index.html#module-airflow.providers.amazon.aws.operators.eks) is an operator directly derived form the KPO that can be used in this specific use case.
+The [EksPodOperator](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/_api/airflow/providers/amazon/aws/operators/eks/index.html#module-airflow.providers.amazon.aws.operators.eks) is an operator directly derived form the KPO that could also be used for this specific use case.

 ### Step 1: Set up an EKS cluster on AWS

 To set up a new EKS cluster on AWS you first need to create an IAM role with suitable permissions.
 On AWS navigate to **Identity and Access Management (IAM)** -> **Roles** -> **Create role**.
 Select AWS service and `EKS` from the dropdown menu as well as `EKS - Cluster`.
 Make sure to give the role a unique name and to add the permission policies `AmazonEKSWorkerNodePolicy`, `AmazonEKS_CNI_Policy` and `AmazonEC2ContainerRegistryReadOnly`.

-Edit the trust policy (**IAM** -> **Roles** -> role name) of this new role to include your account and necessary AWS Services:
+Edit the trust policy (**IAM** -> **Roles** -> role name) of this new role to include your user and necessary AWS Services.
+This step ensures that the role can be assumed by your user.

 ```json
 {